Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==
+= 3.5.24 =
+* fixed small bug of missing save button on advanced tab of new installs
+* proven support for 6.3.1

 = 3.5.23 =
 * Small text changes in WP Cron configuration area.
 * Adapted links to include a link to the advanced tab for enabling or disabling cron.